makeabledk/laravel-eloquent-status/readme.md

 This approach ensures great performance with no DB-queries needed, but introduces certain limitations.

 While QueryKit supports most QueryBuilder syntaxes such as closures and nested queries, it *does not* support SQL language such as joins and selects.
-These limitation only applies to For instance it cannot parse raw SQL when using `checkStatus()` and `guess()` functions.
+These limitation only applies to `checkStatus()` and `guess()` functions.

 Check out the **Limitations** section in the [makeabledk/laravel-query-kit documentation](https://github.com/makeabledk/laravel-query-kit) for more information.